-In 2009, the public safety first responders' professionalism and capabilities were tested when Pittsburgh was handpicked to host the G-20 summit.
+The Director, through the Department of Public Safety, oversees and leads the overall public safety strategy for the City of Pittsburgh.
+The Pittsburgh Department of Public Safety is known nationally as a professional and competent partner in the public safety arena as represented through significant events which have been held in the city throughout the recent years.
+In 2009, the professionalism and capabilities of Public Safety Department personnel were tested when Pittsburgh was selected to host the G-20 summit.
 Public safety personnel put in more than 1,200 hours of planning and operational support and the City hosted a safe and successful G-20 summit.
-Cities across the world now look to Pittsburgh as the model for getting an event of this magnitude right.
+Cities across the world can now look to Pittsburgh as one model for safely hosting an event of this magnitude.
 Also in 2009, the department successfully managed victory parades for the championship Steelers and Penguins which drew hundreds of thousands of spectators.

 Looking forward into 2015, the Pittsburgh Initiative to Reduce Crime (PIRC) will be operating to reduce the number of homicides and a neighborhood camera system will be deployed in conjunction with a new gunshot detection system in specified areas within the City.
 In addition, the Director of Public Safety is committed to strengthening the relationship between the community and all Public Safety Department Bureaus and has implemented a new community outreach program managed within the Office of the Director.
 This program will enhance and coordinate all initiatives across the Department of Public Safety Bureaus, other departments within city government, as well as with the Office of the Mayor.